 The Resourcing Process section of this webpage outlines clearly the Supplementary / specialist advertising available to you should you with to target additional (or alternative) press and/or websites suitable for the advertising of your vacancy.

-Should you not be in a position to recommend a particular journal or website, UCD HR Resourcing Team will seek to provide you with some recommendations.
+Should you not be in a position to recommend a particular journal or website, the HR Resourcing Team will try provide you with some recommendations.

 Contact the HR Helpdesk